Tucker D of AL leads a Grand Prix White through Collier Curve at Sebring.

 The level of sophistication that our cars have achieved over the last several years is nothing short of miraculous.
 We now have cars that will shift exactly when they should, put power down to the wheel that needs it and stops the wheel that has the best traction!

 These are all truly wonderful features of our new “smarter vehicles”.
 However there are times when the driver needs the car to do something that may be contrary to the “intelligence” our vehicles now possess.
-One such instance is going to be our topic today .................. more
+One such instance is going to be our topic today .......to read more click on the image above.

 | Site Objectives | What is an ? | Latest News | FAQ's | Photo Gallery | Registry Statistics | Member Articles |